Service Types

 Notes

-• File type is detected by extension or content.
+• Yeet detects file type by extension or content.

 • Architecture must match the target host; mismatches fail early.